 - Take an active role in formulating the long-range technical infrastructure and architecture plans.

-- Serve as technical lead resource on strategic, infrastructure related projects.
+- Serve as a technical lead resource on strategic, infrastructure related projects.

 - Participate in code review cycle.